-Debt recovery – small claims procedure (QLD)
+Debt recovery – small claims procedure (information for Artists) (QLD)

 This information sheet provides an introduction into about how one can chase outstanding payment in Queensland.
 It provides clarification on the small claims procedure in Queensland.